ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 ## Before you begin
 {: #gs-prereqs}

-As prerequisites, we will start with the following:
+As prerequisites to building a web application, we will start with the following:

   - {{site.data.keyword.cloud_notm}} Platform account
   - Node.js